|

 2024 Calendar of Events

-ORAS In-person and Virtual Public Night on Saturday, May 11, 2024 -- Charles Messier, the Ferret of Comets
+ORAS In-person and Virtual Public Night on Saturday, September 7, 2024 -- "Remote Telescope Observing

 Public Night Schedule